gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Require Protected SCTP Packets

-A function to configure an SCTP association to require that normal SCTP packets being received must be protected in a DTLS Chunk going forward.
+A function to configure an SCTP association to require that normal SCTP packets being received on this endpoint are required to be protected in a DTLS Chunk going forward.
+Any unprotected SCTP Packets to this SCTP association will be discarded.

 Parameters: